facultyfaculty and staff

-Originally from Padua, Paola has the distinction of being one of 40 students in the 50-year history of the École Internationale de Théâtre Jacques Lecoq to have been certified as a pedagogical specialist under the direction of the school’s founder Jacques Lecoq.
+Originally from Padua, Paola has the distinction of being one of 40 students in the 67-year history of the École Internationale de Théâtre Jacques Lecoq who have been certified as a pedagogical specialist under the direction of the school’s founder Jacques Lecoq.

 She holds degrees in Classical Studies and Architecture, design and textile work.
 She was also certified as a personal trainer and bodywork professional in massage and nutrition balance.
 She studied the holistic practice of art therapy in theater, painting, and sculpture and recently completed her certification as Mental Coach with a specialization in Art, Sport and Business.